-- a) A club that can not meet its obligations shall be placed in a status of probation. - b) A club in probation has no voting privilege within the Conference. - c) A club in probation is given 1 year to correct the action that caused the probation - d) If a club fails to correct the action that has caused the probation, the club is not allowed to renew its membership in the Valley Youth Conference.
-Inc. - e) If a club in probation has corrected the action that caused the probation within the 1 year, they shall be returned to full status the following season.
-No vote necessary. - 2) No new team(s) shall present themselves for provisional status after November immediately prior to the start of spring track season.
+- a) A club that is invited to compete in the Cross Country Sport Season. - b) The Clubs needs to be from outside of the "normal" conference member clubs area, i.e. an outside club which draws its athletes from outside of the area of any member club.
+For example, athletes in another conferences that do not have a cross country season. - c) The club must have a minimum number of 15 athletes. - d) Existing conference member track and field clubs are not allowed to be considered "guest" clubs, as they are already member clubs (or provisional clubs). - 2) No new team(s) shall present themselves for provisional status after November immediately prior to the start of spring track season.
 The vote for acceptance into provisional membership may not take place until at least the following meeting, in order to properly notify all voting representatives.
-The vote for provisional status shall be no later than December for the immediately following spring track season. - 3) A team can only be elected to full membership in the Valley Youth Conference upon receiving two-thirds majority vote among voting representatives present. - 4) Election for a team to be admitted to full membership shall be by secret ballot. - 5) Teams newly admitted to provisional status, shall alternately be assigned to each league to the extent practicable as they are admitted. - 6) Each Track Team in the Conference shall pay a \$25.00 affiliation fee to the conference Secretary-Treasurer on or before the final team application date, which will be set each year by the Conference Board of Directors. - 7) If any team is suspended by the Board for any infractions or violations of the Constitution, Bylaws, Uniform Regulations, and/or Playing Rules of the Conference, the previous year, they may, upon majority of the Board, be rejected for membership for the current year. - 8) The Conference Board of Directors and the Commissioner shall assist in the formation of teams within the Conference. - 9) Any VYC member team that fails to send a representative to the regularly scheduled Track and Cross Country board meeting for at least half of the year's meeting without written notification with justifiable causes in advance of the meeting, or that fails to send a representative to three (3) consecutive meetings without prior notification with justifiable causes will be subject to dismissal from the conference.
+The vote for provisional status shall be no later than December for the immediately following spring track season. - 3) A team can only be elected to full membership in the Valley Youth Conference upon receiving two-thirds majority vote among voting representatives present. - 4) Election for a team to be admitted to full membership shall be by secret ballot. - Teams newly admitted to provisional status, shall alternately be assigned to each league to the extent practicable as they are admitted. - 6) Each Track Team in the Conference shall pay a \$25.00 affiliation fee to the conference Secretary-Treasurer on or before the final team application date, which will be set each year by the Conference Board of Directors. - 7) If any team is suspended by the Board for any infractions or violations of the Constitution, Bylaws, Uniform Regulations, and/or Playing Rules of the Conference, the previous year, they may, upon majority of the Board, be rejected for membership for the current year. - 8) The Conference Board of Directors and the Commissioner shall assist in the formation of teams within the Conference. - 9) Any VYC member team that fails to send a representative to the regularly scheduled Track and Cross Country board meeting for at least half of the year's meeting without written notification with justifiable causes in advance of the meeting, or that fails to send a representative to three (3) consecutive meetings without prior notification with justifiable causes will be subject to dismissal from the conference.